jdhao/blog_source/sql_from_scratch_for_ml_s2.md

 ## Pgadmin

-If you use PostgreSQL, you can try [Pgadmin 4](https://www.pgadmin.org/download/).
+If you use PostgreSQL, you can try [Pgadmin 4](https://www.pgadmin.org/download/), which is specifically builit for Postgres.
+However, some people say the UX sucks.

+## Postico

+[Postico](https://eggerapps.at/postico/) is a lightweight tool built for Postgres.
+Simple interface, non-free, no auto-completion.

 ## Datagrip